HippoCampusRobotics/fav_docs/00_main_toc/assignment_loc_and_control.rst

 ..
 You will need to update your :code:`bluerov_sim` package, for example by:

-.. .. code-block:: sh
+.. .. code-block:: console

-..    roscd bluerov_sim && git pull
+..    $ roscd bluerov_sim && git pull

 ..
 We have prepared a :code:`range_sensor` package that will publish the range measurements in a topic :code:`/ranges`:

-.. .. code-block:: sh
+.. .. code-block:: console

-..    git clone https://github.com/FormulasAndVehicles/range_sensor.git ~/fav/catkin_ws/src/range_sensor
+..    $ git clone https://github.com/FormulasAndVehicles/range_sensor.git ~/fav/catkin_ws/src/range_sensor

 ..
 To install missing dependencies:

-.. .. code-block:: sh
+.. .. code-block:: console

-..    cd ~/fav/catkin_ws && rosdep install --from-paths src --ignore-src -r -y
+..    $ cd ~/fav/catkin_ws && rosdep install --from-paths src --ignore-src -r -y

 ..
 Don't forget to rebuild your catkin workspace after downloading these packages.

 .. ..
 We have made some adjustments to the PX4-Autopilot firmware running on the Flight Control Unit as well, so we need to update this:

-.. .. .. code-block:: sh
+.. .. .. code-block:: console

-.. ..    cd ~/fav/fav_PX4-Autopilot && git pull
+.. ..    $ cd ~/fav/fav_PX4-Autopilot && git pull

 .. ..
 And to rebuild the code, execute in the firmware's directory:

-.. .. .. code-block:: sh
+.. .. .. code-block:: console

-.. ..
-DONT_RUN=1 make clean
+.. ..    $ DONT_RUN=1 make clean
-.. ..
-DONT_RUN=1 make -j1 px4_sitl gazebo_uuv_bluerov2_heavy
+.. ..    $ DONT_RUN=1 make -j1 px4_sitl gazebo_uuv_bluerov2_heavy

 .. .. .. note::